-The proposed project involves the installation of a new "Farm in the City" greenhouse module.
-The project site location(s) is classified as Rural General (R-G) land use.
+The proposed project includes the installation of a new greenhouse container.
+The project site location is classified as general rural (R-G) land use.
 The proposed action is continued agricultural use of property, which is compatible with zoning and existing land use.